mattf/langchain-llama-stack/README.md

 If your Llama Stack distribution requires credentials, use the `LLAMA_STACK_API_KEY` environment variable.

-If your Llama Stack distribution server is not running on `http://localhost:8321`, use the `LLAMA_STACK_BASE_URL` environment variable.
+If your Llama Stack distribution server is not running on `http://localhost:8321`, use the `LLAMA_STACK_BASE_URL` environment variable or `base_url` param.

 ## Chat Models

-`ChatLlamaStack` class exposes chat models, which are hosted at `/v1/inference/chat-completion` on your Llama Stack distribution server.
+`ChatLlamaStack` class exposes chat models hosted on your Llama Stack distribution server.

 ```python
 from langchain_llama_stack import ChatLlamaStack